nick-stamatakis/DataStructures/README.md

 Simulates the flow of Packets to intermediate routers from the Dispatcher, and how they are able to end at a particular destination router.
 Constraints in simulation: Bandwidth, Size of the Packet, Arrival Probability, Number of Intermediate Routers, and Max Buffer Size.

+Project 5: LinuxFileSystemSimulator - Ternary Trees

+Uses the Trees data structure through the use of both a TreeNode and a Tree class in order to simulate common file-system operations within Linux such as pwd, ls, ls -R cd {dir}, cd /, mkdir {name}, touch {name}, and exit.